shieldon-io/document-translations/en/docs/captcha/recaptcha.md

 ### Language

-You can specific the language for the UI by passed `lang`.
+You can specific the language for the UI by passing `lang`.

 ```php
 $captchaConfig = [